tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 In August 2017, a weakness in the Bitcoin merkle tree design was found to reduce the security of SPV clients which could allow an attacker to simulate a payment of arbitrary amount to a victim using a SPV wallet, and trick the victim into accepting it as valid[10].
 This brute force attack particularly affects systems that automatically accept SPV proofs and could be carried out with an investment of approximately $3 million[11]

 * **Privacy**

+The BIP37 SPV[13] Bloom filters don't have relevant privacy features and leak information such as determining if multiple address belong to a single owner, as well as leaking of IP address[12] (if TOR or VPNs aren't used).